The Herb Innovation Center

 Can more than one presentation be submitted?

 No. Students may submit only one entry to either the early research track or late research track.
-Competitors submitting multiple entries to a single track or a single entry to multiple tracks will be disqualified.
+Competitors submitting multiple entries in any format (early/late/in-person/virtual) will be automatically disqualified.

 How long is the presentation and are notes allowed?